MarianDietz/secure-msf/ARTIFACT-EVALUATION.md

 Only tested on Linux.
 The requirements are the same as for the ABY framework (see [here](README_ABY.md#requirements), they can all be installed via `apt-get` on Ubuntu).
 In addition, an installation of Python 3 (at least 3.10) is required, with the matplotlib package (which can be installed e.g. `sudo apt-get install python3-matplotlib`).

+One of the two machines will need to be acceessible through port `7788` by the other machine.
+See below for more information.

 ### Estimated Time and Storage Consumption
 See the experiment section for individual numbers.
 In total, expect less than 5 hours for the LAN setting, but mutliply this by ~10 if testing the WAN setting.

 ## Environment

+### Accessibility
 Use Tag [v0.1](https://github.com/MarianDietz/secure-msf/releases/tag/v0.1) for a consistent state of this repository to use for artifact evaluation.

-### Accessibility
-Describe how to access your artifact via persistent sources.
-Valid hosting options are institutional and third-party digital repositories.
-Do not use personal web pages.
-For repositories that evolve over time (e.g., Git Repositories ), specify a specific commit-id or tag to be evaluated.
-In case your repository changes during the evaluation to address the reviewer's feedback, please provide an updated link (or commit-id / tag) in a comment.

 ### Set up the environment
 First, on all machines, build ABY (including our new MSF functionality) after cloning the repository as follows: